Discuss Your Legal Needs With an Experienced NYC Partition Attorney

 • Physical Partition – With a physical partition, each co-owner receives sole and exclusive ownership of a portion of the subject property.
 For example, if a property can be subdivided (or has already been subdivided) into multiple lots, each owner may receive a subset of the lots that the owner is entitled to keep or sell.
 Given the realities of New York City properties, including relatively limited space, this option is generally impracticable and is unlikely to be awarded by a court.

-• Partition by Sale – With a partition by sale, the subject property is sold, and each co-owner is awarded a portion of the sale proceeds, taking into account their respective ownership interests in the property as well as adjustment for other considerations such as economic contributions.
+• Partition by Sale – With a partition by sale, the subject property is sold, and each co-owner is awarded a portion of the sale proceeds.
+This takes into account their respective ownership interests in the property, as well as an adjustment for other considerations such as economic contributions.

 Each option can make more or less sense in any particular set of circumstances.
 Daniel Knox can help you decide which option to pursue, and then he can navigate the complex legal procedures involved in partitioning real estate ownership in the New York City courts on your behalf.